AnwarXahid/Nachos-An-Instructional-Operation-System/README.md

 # Nachos:-An-Instructional-Operation-System
+#Nachos Not Another Completely Heuristic Operating System is instructional software for teaching undergraduate, and potentially graduate level operating systems courses.
+It was developed at the University of California, Berkeley, designed by Thomas Anderson, and is used by numerous schools around the world.

+#Instruction
+To understand detailed implentation, read the "nachos.pdf" file.

+#READme
 This README file describes the Nachos release.
 Comments, questions, and bug reports are always welcome, and can be directed to nachos@cs.berkeley.edu (for now, an alias to just me, Tom Anderson), or